HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

     </a>
 </figure>

-Problems faced:
+**Challenges:**

-1. Every team member needs to contribute to the backlog - this requires commitment from team members
+- **Team Participation:** Ensuring all team members contribute to the backlog requires commitment.
-2. Constant reminder needed for team members in standup that any items they debug and resolve, any individual pings they receive for more clarity needs to be added to the backlog so that we can address them, avoid repeated answers and save time spent on support in future
+- **Regular Reminders:** Use standups to remind team members to add resolved issues and requests for clarity to the backlog.
+This minimizes repeated answers and saves time on support.

+A well-maintained backlog helps keep documentation comprehensive and up-to-date. 📋🛠️

 ### Weekly Docs Contribution